neondaygame/neondaygame.github.io/philosophy.markdown

 ## Game Daily

+Physically interact with at least one new beautiful woman every day.
+Consistency is much more powerful than volume.

-The physical interaction is 90% of the game.
+Focus on the physical interaction, which is 90% of the game.
 Everything else is 10%.

 Manage my attention accordingly.

-Don't over-attend to fashion, photos, looks, texting, etc. Focus primarily on the man to woman, face to face, interaction.
+Don't over-attend to fashion, social media, looks, texting, etc.

-Interact with at least one beautiful woman **every day**.
-Consistency is much more powerful than volume.

 ---